FT Contract Deployment and Token Transfer

 From (

-): Amount of tokens to send.
-In hexadecimal withoutdecimals
+amount): Amount of tokens to send.
+In hexadecimal withoutdecimals.

 Token Transfer Result